anthonykasza/hdc_experiments/README.md

   - blocks are a special case of vector which carry with them a:
     - source vector
     - contextual mapping into their source vector
+- there is no least significant bit in a hyper vector. all the elements hold th same amount of information
+- concentration of measure ensures randomly intialized HVs are dissimilar
+- each dimension (element) of an HV increases the vector space exponentially
+  - projecting something onto a bigger surface is often useful
+    - think about a screen projector, it makes small images easier to see